skytap/well-architected-framework/security/securitymanagement.md

-Most organisations will already have a defined backup strategy and preferred vendors, assuming these vendors do not require a physical appliance to be installed into Skytap they should be compatible with the platform.
+Most organisations will already have a defined backup strategy and preferred vendors, assuming these vendors do not require a physical appliance to be installed into {{site.Brand}} they should be compatible with the platform.

 ##### Recommended Implementations